ckachelmeier/perf-log-decorator/README.md

     $ npm install --save perf-log-decorator

 ## API
+### Decorators
 * @PerfLog.Performance(string) => Will log how long the method takes using the input string as a key.
 * @PerfLog.PromisePerformance(string) => Will log how long the promise returned by the method takes to resolve using the input string as a key.
 Both decorators can take an optional second parameter to replace the call to console.log with a custom method.

+### Additional global utility methods
+* GetLogStatistics() => Will return an array with statistics about each method that is tracked.
+* SetDefaultLogMethod(LogMethod) => Sets the default log method for all decorators.
+Must be called before the classes are defined.
+Can still be overridden by the decorator instance

-## LogManager
+## Log Statistics
-The following statistics are kept track of by a global LogManager
+The following statistics are kept track of by a global log manager
 * Number of successful calls
 * Min\max runtime of the successful calls
 * Average runtime of the successful calls